lando/lando/docs/guides/lando-101/lando-init.md

 (Move up and down to reveal more choices)
 ```

 Next up Lando prompts us for the webroot of the application: `?
-Where is your webroot relative to the init destination?` the webroot can be nested or it can be in the same location as the `.lando.yml` file the project root.
-For this course we'll leave the defualt `.` for the current working directory.
+Where is your webroot relative to the init destination?` The webroot can be nested or it can be in the same location as the `.lando.yml` file the project root.
+For this course we'll leave the default `.` for the current working directory.

 ```bash
 ?
 Where is your webroot relative to the init destination? (.)